deltanedas/entity-lib/README.md

 You may extend: (where Entity is Player or Unit)

-* drawWeapon(Entity entity, float rotation, int number): draw weapons how you want.
+* drawWeapon(Entity entity, float rotation, int number, uint index): draw weapons how you wish.
+May be optional.
 * drawUnder(Entity entity): draw sprites underneath the weapons.
 Optional.
-* drawOver(Entity entity): draw sprites above the weapons.
+* drawAbove(Entity entity): draw sprites above the weapons.
 Optional.

 # Functions and fields